KankakeeCommunityCollege/foundation/_alumnis/mike-neumann.md

 year: 2016
 preview_priority: 9
 portrait_image: uploads/mike-neumann-photo.jpg
-quote: "Get started and make corrections on the go."
+quote: Get started and make corrections on the go.
 ---

 A KCC business graduate, Mike never planned on owning his own business but today, he is the proud owner of Fit Body U, a thriving gym in Bourbonnais, IL.